 Steve is founder/Managing director with TechFarms Capital.
-He received undergraduate in electrical engineering from University of Florida in 1978.
-He went on to work with Burr-Brown Corporation in Tucson, Arizona (since acquired by Texas Instruments).
+After receiving an electrical engineering degree from the University of Florida, Steve went on to work with Burr-Brown Corporation in Tucson, Arizona (since acquired by Texas Instruments).
 During his 16 years at Burr-Brown, he designed many of the company’s most successful semiconductor products including the industry’s highest precision operational amplifier, the OPA111.

-Currently, Steve is an investor, adviser, and board member for numerous startups and is a board member of Defensewerx (formally the Doolittle Institute).
+Currently, Steve is an investor, adviser, and board member for numerous startups and is a board member of Defensewerx.
 He also serves on Gulf Coast State College’s District Board of Trustees in Panama City, Florida and in an advisory role for the college’s Advanced Technology Center Advisory Group, Entrepreneurship Advisory Committee, and the Millaway Institute for Entrepreneurship.